Constitution of the Irish Free State: Method of amendment

 While Article 50 provided for the amendment of the constitution proper, there was no explicit provision in any law for the amendment of the Constitution of the Irish Free State (Saorstát Éireann) Act 1922.
-Some jurists therefore maintained that the Oireachtas did not have power to amend the Act; rather, if it were possible to alter the law at all, it might be necessary to ask the British Parliament to do so, or to elect another constituent assembly.
+Some jurists therefore maintained that the Oireachtas did not have power to amend the Act; rather, if it were possible to alter the law at all, it might be necessary to request the British Parliament to do so, or to elect another constituent assembly.
 Chief Justice Kennedy was among those who took the view that the act could not be altered by the Oireachtas.
-Nonetheless changes were eventually made to the act, when the Oireachtas passed the Constitution (Removal of Oath) Act 1933, and it was superseded with the adoption of the 1937 constitution.
+Nonetheless, changes were eventually made to the act, when the Oireachtas passed the Constitution (Removal of Oath) Act 1933, and it was superseded with the adoption of the 1937 constitution.
 The 1922 Act was formally repealed by the Statute Law Revision Act 2007.

 When the new constitution was drafted lessons had been learned from the Free State constitution.
 It too granted the Oireachtas a temporary power to make constitutional amendments by ordinary law, but, unlike the Free State constitution, it expressly forbade the legislature from using this power to extend the transitional period.
 Article 46 of the new constitution required that constitutional amendments be approved by referendum while Article 51 of the Transitory Provisions suspended this requirement for an initial three years (beginning when the first president assumed office).
-However Article 51 forbade the legislature from amending either itself or Article 46.
+However, Article 51 forbade the legislature from amending either itself or Article 46.
 In the event the Oireachtas used its transitional power only twice, when it adopted the First Amendment and the Second Amendment.
 The new constitution then settled down and was not amended again for thirty years.
 Another difference from the Free State constitution is that the modern constitution requires constitutional amendments to be expressly identified as such.
 Every amendment must have the long title "An Act to amend the Constitution".